thekevinscott/thekevinscott/src/pages/2018/dealing-with-image-data/index.md

 70       const imageData = ctx.getImageData(0, 0, canvas.width, canvas.height);
 ```

-This code loops through every image in the sprite and initialize a new `TypedArray` for that iteration; then, the context image gets a chunk of the image drawn.
+This code loops through every image in the sprite and [initializes a new `TypedArray` for that iteration](/tensors-in-javascript#typed-arrays); then, the context image gets a chunk of the image drawn.
 Finally, that drawn image is turned into image data using context's [`getImageData`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) function, which returns an object representing pixels.

 ```javascript
 72       for (let j = 0; j < imageData.data.length / 4; j++) {